IHE/HIE-Whitepaper/README.md

   - FHIR-Document <https://wiki.ihe.net/index.php/Category:FHIR-Doc>

+A good illustration and description of the IHE Content Profile concept is the [Sharing of IPS (sIPS)](https://profiles.ihe.net/ITI/TF/Volume1/ch-56.html) provides for methods of exchanging the [HL7 International Patient Summary (IPS)](http://hl7.org/fhir/uv/ips) FHIR Document, using Document Sharing.

 ## 2.6 Value of Metadata

 Another key principle leveraged by IHE Document Sharing is the use of